-You will be required to wear a sling for 2- 6weeks after a rotator cuff repair.
-It is extremely important that you wear sling as instructed by your consultant and physiotherapist to protect the repair and reduce the risk of failure.
+You will be required to wear a sling for 2-3 weeks after a SLAP repair.
+It is extremely important that you wear the sling as instructed by your consultant and physiotherapist to protect the repair.

-You should wear your sling at all times except for washing & dressing and performing your exercises.
+You should wear you sling at all times except for washing & dressing and performing your exercises.
 When dressing yourself, dress the operated arm first.